arc42/subtle-ads/README.md

 # subtle-ads
-Contains the common code for subtle advertisements that's included in several of the arc42 websites
+Contains the common code for subtle advertisements that's included in several of the arc42 websites, plus Dockerfile so the update can be performed by a Docker container.

 ## What?
-Advertisements?
+Advertisements in Open-Source projects?
 Yes - that's right.
 Gernot and Peter, founders of arc42, make part of their living by training and coaching, therefore we include (very subtle, silent, low-voiced, unobtrusive) ads in the arc42 websites.